What is sexual abuse?

 Where are you located?

-We have partnered with licensed therapists in California and Arizona.
+We have partnered with many licensed therapists in California but also have connections in cities throughout the United States.
 If you would like Fighting For Me counseling services in another state, please submit a contact email and we will locate a therapist near you.

 Who are the counselors?